Problems Revealed in Decatur County Audit

 Auditors also had to make material adjustments to the county’s financial statements to ensure accuracy.
 This is a strong indicator that the county has ineffective controls over the maintenance of its accounting records.

 The audit also includes an adverse opinion on the county’s component units because the financial statements do not include the Decatur County General Hospital.
-These financial statements were not available from other auditors at the date of Comptroller’s report.
+These financial statements were not available from other auditors at the date of the Comptroller’s report.

 “Decatur County’s audit committee, should be holding regular meetings to address each of these issues,” said Comptroller Justin P. Wilson.
 “Unfortunately, the audit committee has not been conducting business.
 Most Tennessee counties are receiving improved audit results.
 It is concerning to see Decatur County trend in the wrong direction.”